Exact solutions of Cotton Gravity in its Codazzi formulation: Szekeres solutions

 In this parametrization the Friedman-like equation and the nonzero component of the field equations of the Szekeres solution are formally identical to their LTB equivalents \eqref{Flike} and \eqref{LTBdust}.
 Therefore, the CG Szekeres solution follows the same pattern as the LTB solution in equations, with the Friedman-like equation

-leading to the same components of the prospective Codazzi tensor \eqref{codazzi} for the LTB metric in \eqref{codLTB1}-\eqref{codLTB2}, with quantities normalized by ${\cal E}^2$ and the constraint \eqref{consLTB} by ${\cal E}^3$.
-All comments and results on degress of liberty that CG affords to LTB models apply also to the much more general quasi-spherical Szekeres models, which provide more elements for modeling cosmological inhomogeneities.
+leading to the same components of the prospective Codazzi tensor $ \mathscr{C}_{ab}$ in \eqref{codazzi3a} for the LTB metric in \eqref{codLTB1}-\eqref{codLTB2}, with quantities normalized by ${\cal E}^2$ and the constraint \eqref{consLTB} by ${\cal E}^3$.
+All comments and results on degrees of freedom that CG affords to LTB models apply also to the much more general quasi-spherical Szekeres models, which provide more elements for modeling cosmological inhomogeneities.